Packages and Binaries:

 -au, --auth-user [<username>]

-is provided, indicate that Swaks should attempt to find the
+provided, indicate that Swaks should attempt to find the username via

-username via .netrc (requires the Net::Netrc module).
-If no
+.netrc (requires the Net::Netrc module).
+If no username is provided

 -ap, --auth-password [<password>]

-is provided, indicate that Swaks should attempt to find the
+provided, indicate that Swaks should attempt to find the password via

-password via .netrc (requires the Net::Netrc module).
-If no
+.netrc (requires the Net::Netrc module).
+If no password is provided

 -ae, --auth-extra <key-value-pair>[,<key-value-pair>[,...]]

-included in the authentication process.
-Rather than add a new
+cluded in the authentication process.
+Rather than add a new option

-option for every nook and cranny of each authenticator, the
+for every nook and cranny of each authenticator, the "--auth-extra"

-"--auth-extra" option allows this information to be supplied.
-The
+option allows this information to be supplied.
+The format for

 The following table lists the currently recognized keywords and the